X

 Shrub Peony – Botan

-We can enjoy their gorgeous beauty in late springtime just for a few days.
-They require considerable care and symbolizes prosperity.
+We can enjoy their gorgeous beauty in late springtime for a few days.
+They require considerable care and symbolize prosperity.

 Japanese Maple – Momiji